-Note that any extension of the Model with another property that implies participation, e.g. "was injured in", would not be captured by the above reasoning in some implementations, unless it is an explicitly declared subproperty of P11.
+Note, that any extension of the Model with another property that implies participation, e.g. "was injured in", would not be captured by the above reasoning in some implementation, unless it is explicitly declared subproperty of P11.
 As subproperties are not supported by OMG models, it is not possible to implement such a feature in a simple way that is not affected by extension.
-Note also that the preservation of such a reasoning capability puts further constraints on "compatible extensions", which need more exploration.
+It is further note-worthy, that the preservation of such a reasoning capability puts further constraints on "compatible extensions", which need more exploration.